Myrkie/BoothDownloader/README.md

 >
 > or paste the [orders](https://accounts.booth.pm/orders) / [gifts](https://accounts.booth.pm/library/gifts) page to download all orders or gifted items.
 >
+> or type owned for all user owned assets.
+>

 Usable format:
 > https://booth.pm/en/items/3807513